 • allergies.

-Infections and inflammation of the nose may be responsible for bad breath due to the connection to the throat.
+Infections and inflammation of the nose may be responsible for bad breath because of their connection to the throat.
 This is caused by phlegm, or even small bacteria-covered stones, that rest on the back of your throat.

 Especially in children, foreign objects can get stuck in the nose or throat.
 This may also result in phlegm secretion.

 Medications that are often prescribed for allergies and depression increase the risk of dry mouth.
-Some may also break down in the mouth or stomach and release chemicals that escape the body via the breath.
+Some may also break down in the mouth or stomach, releasing chemicals that are exhaled.

 How to cure bad breath?

 The first things most patients try are mouthwashes, mints, and chewing gum.
 These are short-term solutions.
-There is no magic bad breath cure.
+There is no magic cure for bad breath.

 The only way to get rid of bad breath for good is to eliminate the root cause.